 Hayes’ commitment to providing legal services to the underprivileged started prior to joining the firm, which is one of the reasons he was selected to chair Cozen O’Connor’s Pro Bono Committee.
 His dedication to the indigent began when he was an attorney at the Defender Association of Philadelphia and continues to represent clients with the Pennsylvania Innocence Project.
 In 2017, Hayes received the Martin Luther King, Jr. Salute to Greatness Justice and Social Equity Award.
 Previous recipients of the Award include the Hon.
 Colin Powell, the Hon.
 Leon Higginbotham, Jr., Ossie Davis, and Bernard Segal, Esq.
 He has been named one of the “10 Best” Attorneys in Pennsylvania by the American Institute of Criminal Law Attorneys.

-Hayes also serves as an adjunct professor at Temple University James E. Beasley School of Law, where he teaches Integrated Trial Advocacy, a program that incorporates evidence, civil procedure, and trial practice.
-He frequently lectures at and serves as a faculty member for the National Institute for Trial Advocacy (NITA) and the District of Columbia Bar Association.
-In 2012, he was one of only three lawyers in the country selected as a member of NITA’s Next Generation Faculty.
+For over a decade, Hayes has taught Integrated Trial Advocacy as an adjunct professor at Temple University - Beasley School of Law.
+His unique class integrates civil procedure, evidence, and trial practice skills using a practical hands-on approach.
+Hayes also frequently lectures to corporate counsel, the American Bar Association, the American College of Trial Lawyers, the National Institute for Trial Advocacy (NITA), the District of Columbia Bar Association, the Pennsylvania Bar Institute, and the Pro Bono Institute.
+Notably, he was one of only three lawyers in the country selected as a member of NITA’s Next Generation Faculty.